 That subject is worth a few words.
 I was around many professional industry people in the 1970s, including some that had worked for Peckinpah.
 All had at least one Peckinpah story that’s unprintable.
 Peckinpah was intensely decent and loyal to his actors, which I think accounts for some of the glowing memories we hear in interviews.
 We’re often told that some fine directors of the past — von Stroheim, von Sternberg, Fritz Lang — made enemies of the studio brass, alienated actors and were despised by their crews.
 Yet we still admire and appreciate the great movies they made.

 Arrow Video’s new Blu-ray of Major Dundee is the first U.S. release in eight years, and disc producer Neil Snowdon made it his business to make sure that it was comprehensive.
 Arrow appoints all of its discs well, and for Dundee they commissioned handsome new artwork by Tony Stella.
-A fold-out poster has Stella’s full collage of star images on one side, and an original American poster art on the other (a horizontal window card?).
+A fold-out poster has Stella’s full collage of star images on one side and original American poster art on the other (a horizontal window card?).

 Disc One — ‘The Extended Version’ is really the full preview and foreign release cut of Dundee from 1965, with a choice of an Ampitheatrof or Caliendo music score.
 All three audio commentaries are here.
 The 2005 track with producer Nick Redman and Peckinpah biographers David Weddle, Garner Simmons and Paul Seydor is the one to listen to for a Peckinpah-centric approach.
 This group of experts mostly compare Dundee to the directors’ work that they find superior, but they do find reasons to like it.
 The commentary with me and Alan K. Rode is from the Viavision [Imprint] disc from last year.
 My solo track from the 2019 Explosive Media disc is the one that fully details the missing scenes, directly referencing the shooting script.
 The Peckinpah Files at the Academy of Motion Picture Arts and Sciences also yielded a bounty of information.